astrowp/docs/saas-theme.md

         └── theme.json
 ```

-The SaaS theme comes with two config files for configuring the theme's connection to WordPress and its styling.
+The SaaS theme comes with two config files, one is for configuring the theme's connection to WordPress, and the other one is for styling.

 ### config.json